chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/review/README.md

 ### 5. Verified Purchase

-A designation indicating that a review was submitted by a customer who purchased the product through official EFI channels, enhancing the credibility of the review.
+A designation indicating that a review was submitted by a [Customer](../ubiquitous-language/guidelines/glossary.md#customer) who purchased the [Product](../ubiquitous-language/guidelines/glossary.md#product) through official EFI channels, enhancing the credibility of the review.

 ### 6. Review Response

-An official reply from EFI or product suppliers to customer reviews, addressing concerns or acknowledging feedback.
+An official reply from EFI or [Product](../ubiquitous-language/guidelines/glossary.md#product) suppliers to [Customer](../ubiquitous-language/guidelines/glossary.md#customer) reviews, addressing concerns or acknowledging feedback.

 ### 7. Review Aggregation

-The process of combining multiple reviews to generate summary statistics and insights about product performance.
+The process of combining multiple reviews to generate summary statistics and insights about [Product](../ubiquitous-language/guidelines/glossary.md#product) performance.

 ## Business Rules

 ### Review Submission

-1. Only registered customers who have purchased a product may submit reviews for that product
+1. Only registered customers who have purchased a [Product](../ubiquitous-language/guidelines/glossary.md#product) may submit reviews for that [Product](../ubiquitous-language/guidelines/glossary.md#product)
-2. Customers may only submit one review per product, but may edit their review within 30 days of submission
+2. Customers may only submit one review per [Product](../ubiquitous-language/guidelines/glossary.md#product), but may edit their review within 30 days of submission
 3. Reviews must include both a rating (1-5 scale) and a text comment of at least 20 characters
-4. Reviews cannot be submitted until at least 7 days after product delivery to ensure adequate usage experience
+4. Reviews cannot be submitted until at least 7 days after [Product](../ubiquitous-language/guidelines/glossary.md#product) delivery to ensure adequate usage experience
 5. Customers cannot review products they themselves supply (in the case of marketplace sellers)

 ### Review Content

 1. Review content must not contain profanity, personal attacks, or promotional material
 2. Review content must not contain personally identifiable information or contact details
-3. Reviews discussing product authenticity must be flagged for investigation by the Catalog Authentication Context
+3. Reviews discussing [Product](../ubiquitous-language/guidelines/glossary.md#product) authenticity must be flagged for investigation by the [[[Catalog](../ubiquitous-language/guidelines/glossary.md#catalog)](../ubiquitous-language/guidelines/glossary.md#catalog)](../ubiquitous-language/guidelines/glossary.md#catalog) [[[Authentication](../ubiquitous-language/guidelines/glossary.md#authentication)](../ubiquitous-language/guidelines/glossary.md#authentication)](../ubiquitous-language/guidelines/glossary.md#authentication) Context
-4. Images attached to reviews must be directly related to the product being reviewed
+4. Images attached to reviews must be directly related to the [Product](../ubiquitous-language/guidelines/glossary.md#product) being reviewed
 5. All review content must comply with EFI's content guidelines and terms of service

 ### Review Moderation

 1. All reviews must pass through moderation before being publicly displayed
 2. Reviews must be moderated within 48 hours of submission
-3. Rejected reviews must include a rejection reason that is communicated to the customer
+3. Rejected reviews must include a rejection reason that is communicated to the [Customer](../ubiquitous-language/guidelines/glossary.md#customer)
-4. Reviews containing critical product quality or safety concerns must be escalated to Quality Assurance within 24 hours
+4. Reviews containing critical [Product](../ubiquitous-language/guidelines/glossary.md#product) quality or safety concerns must be escalated to Quality Assurance within 24 hours
 5. Moderation decisions can be appealed by customers once per review

 ### Review Display

-1. Reviews are displayed in order of helpfulness ranking, with verified purchase reviews given priority
+1. Reviews are displayed in [Order](../ubiquitous-language/guidelines/glossary.md#order) of helpfulness ranking, with verified purchase reviews given priority
 2. Review summary statistics must be updated within 1 hour of a new review being approved
 3. Products with fewer than 5 reviews should display an "Early Reviews" indicator
 4. Reviews older than 12 months must be clearly labeled as such
-5. Reviews for previous versions of a product must be clearly distinguished from current version reviews
+5. Reviews for previous versions of a [Product](../ubiquitous-language/guidelines/glossary.md#product) must be clearly distinguished from current version reviews

 ### Review Analysis